larpon/krita-bulk-actions/bulk-actions/Manual.md

 You can add as many actions as you like with as many marks you like.

 You can save and load your settings within each Krita document `.kra` file.
-At this point Krita's scripting API don't allow for any user/script data to be stored within the document - so the plugin will store it's data in a layer inside the layer tree called "Plugin Settings".
-You can move the layer around the tree and change it's state - but you can't delete it or rename it without the settings being cleared.

 ## Demo
 You can also see a quick [demo video](https://youtu.be/wTWlr6GYXBQ) of the plugin in action.

+## Notes
+Due to the current state of Krita's scripting API there's a few things to notice:

+* When saving plugin settings you need to save your `.kra` document as well!
+    * Krita will not detect when the settings changed you can force "change" by doing: `Ctrl+a` -> `Ctrl+Shift+a`
+* Krita's scripting API don't allow for any user/script data to be stored within the document
+    * The plugin will store it's data in a layer inside the layer tree called "Plugin Settings".
+    * You can move the layer around the tree and change it's state
+    * You can't delete it or rename it without the settings being unreadable.
+* For saving of visibility states **only** I have been notified of [Compositions](https://docs.krita.org/en/reference_manual/dockers/compositions.html) which does much the same as "Visible" settings will do in this plugin.

 Happy bulk actioning!